Travel Tips for Heavenly Hana

 Without a doubt, the best way to enjoy Hana is by staying for at least a few days.
 With an overnight stay, you’ll miss the masses and have plenty of time to appreciate the beauty around you.
 Most drivers leave early in the morning and drive back a few hours before dark, which means you have 2 large windows of time each day with very few people around.

-Our first choice is to stay at Travaasa Experiential Resort in Hana Town.
-This amazing property is located right on the ocean with an award winning spa, beautiful pools, and everything you'd need to enjoy Hana.
+There are some AirBnBs and small resort properties available, but you need to book well ahead.
 Camping in Hana is another option, though be VERY prepared for overnight rain.
-Don't expect to stay dry overnight with even a heavy-duty tent (we've woken up drenched even with a tarp over the tent.)
-Now we opt for staying at the Travaasa.
+Don’t expect to stay dry overnight with even a heavy-duty tent (we’ve woken up drenched even with a tarp over the tent.)
+Now we opt for a Hana vacation rental.

 One thing we often see tourist do is rush from one site to the next.
 I guess this is a common characteristic of the average tourist: Conquer all the sights possible!
 Get on island-time and choose a few things to see ahead of time, or just wing it, and stay where you like.
 You’ll have a much more pleasant time by soaking in a couple falls and doing some swimming with a picnic lunch than you would by rushing to every waterfall.
 If you follow our advice, you’ll notice other Maui visitors stopping for a couple peaks then rushing off to the next.
 For many visitors, visiting the first waterfall at Twin Falls is enough to get their fill without driving around the entire island.

 If you stay at one place for long enough, you may find yourself completely alone with your own piece of heaven.
+Take half the day to hang out at Hamoa Beach or explore the little town of Hana for good food and souvenirs.
 Besides all of this, getting to Hana should not be your main objective.
-There's a reason they call this incredible experience “The Road to Hana.”
-We recommend you drive and see things until you feel you've had half of what you want, and then turn back.
-It's all about the journey, not so much about the destination.
+There’s a reason they call this incredible experience “The Road to Hana.”
+We recommend you drive and see things until you feel you’ve had half of what you want, and then turn back.
+It’s all about the journey, not so much about the destination.
 Shake off the mainland, and learn how to relax.
-Your friends back home will notice that you've gained more than just a Tan while in Maui.
+Your friends back home will notice that you’ve gained more than just a Tan while in Maui.

 This goes for anywhere in Maui.
 You may notice when you park in the dirt at certain sights that there’s broken glass on the ground.
 The vast deep vegetation of your surroundings is the perfect place for Maui thieves to sit and wait for unsuspecting tourists to pull up.
 Leave your valuables at home.
 Even the trunk of your car is not safe from a determined thief.
 Remember that Maui rental cars are easy to spot, and make for obvious prey.
 Don’t take any risk of being a victim, and instead leave your valuables at home or take them with you from the car.
 It’s not as bad as we make it sound, but it’s also better to be safe than sorry.